 In the aftermath of the Holiday Farm Fire, we're working to protect the safety and security of our community's sole source of drinking water.Learn more

-When you turn on your tap, you expect the water to be pure, healthy and tasty.
+Access to clean water is vital to our community.
 That is why we work hard to deliver water that meets or exceeds all state and federal health standards.